 ****Visit our "Disclosure Policy and Cookies" for details.
 Affiliate links appear on this page from Google Adsense, Amazon, Order Out of Chaos, Impact affiliate members, Release, Repurpose, Reorganize, and Shareasale affiliate members.****

-I find that making gift card holders are more fun for the teenagers and me.
+I find that making gift card holders is more fun for teenagers and me.
 They aren't youngsters anymore, and the kid baskets are just not cutting it.
 I like to give out gift cards so they can enjoy what they want while still enjoying a few sweets.
+So, today, I am going to share with you a way to make a spring gift for Teenagers.
 Here's how I made them.

 Any button will do.
-If you want more colorful buttons you can pick more vibrant flowers as well.
-Just a dab of hot glue on the back of each of the buttons and affix to the mason jar glass.
-So, easy to add, however, watch that you don't put too much glue near the holes because you will get burned.
+If you want more colorful buttons, you can pick more vibrant flowers as well.
+Just a dab of hot glue on the back of each of the buttons and affix it to the mason jar glass.
+So, easy to add; however, watch that you don't put too much glue near the holes because you will get burned.